 Child and Adolescent Fellowship

-The Child and Adolescent Psychiatry (CAP) fellowship program at West Virginia University a well-balanced experience in child and adolescent development and psychopathology.
-This includes training in assessment, prevention, diagnosis and treatment caring for both youth and their families.
-As an ACGME accredited program, emphasis is placed on developing core competencies in Medical Knowledge, Patient Care, Practice-Based Learning, Interpersonal and Communication Skills, Systems-Based Practice and Professionalism.
-This two-year program prepares fellows for comprehensive clinical care as well as national board examinations.
+Our Child and Adolescent Psychiatry (CAP) fellowship program at West Virginia University offers supportive faculty facilitating a well-rounded experience in child and adolescent development and psychopathology that includes training in assessment, prevention, diagnosis, and treatment including care for youth and their families.
+This two-year ACGME accredited program prepares fellows for comprehensive clinical care as well as national board examinations.
 Our program shares the WVU Medicine mission of excellence in patient care, research and education as well as values of wellness, personal development, and diversity.

 We are a small (2 per year) fellowship within a growing academic health system that serves a large portion of our state’s rural Appalachian population.
 Our program provides opportunities for excellent and valued clinical care, collaboration with interdisciplinary colleagues, scholarship, outreach and advocacy, all while settled in a college town surrounded by outdoor recreational opportunities and proximity to major metropolitan areas.